HestHub/nix-config/blog.md

   # Allow unfree packages
   nixpkgs.config.allowUnfree = true;

-  # List packages installed in system profile.
+  # List packages installed in the system profile.
 To search, run:
   # $ nix search wget
   environment.systemPackages = with pkgs; [
   #  vim # Do not forget to add an editor to edit configuration.nix!
 The Nano editor is also installed by default.
   #  wget
   ];

-  # Some programs need SUID wrappers, can be configured further or are
+  # Some programs need SUID wrappers, can be configured further, or are
   # started in user sessions.
   # programs.mtr.enable = true;
   # programs.gnupg.agent = {